leportella/v3/_posts/2019-01-11-outreachy-II.md

 <center><i>Me trying to understand where the database was</i></center>

-Finally I gave and asked Yuvi and... it was on my authenticator class as `self.db` 😅.
+Finally I gave up and asked Yuvi and... it was on my authenticator class as `self.db` 😅.

 The project uses [SQLAlchemy](https://www.sqlalchemy.org/) as a way to work with a SQL database.
 Although similar to Django ORM (that I already knew) I had some trouble understanding how [SQLAlchemy](https://www.sqlalchemy.org/) deals with stuff and bumped into [a huge problem that took me days of struggling](https://github.com/jupyterhub/nativeauthenticator/issues/26).
 I studied SQLAlchemy as much as I could to undersatnd what was wrong and how to do this.
 This resulted in two blog posts: [one is a tutorial on SQLALchemy basics](https://leportella.com/english/2019/01/10/sqlalchemy-basics-tutorial.html) and [another is a post specifically for the problem I had with creating relationships after the tables were already created](https://leportella.com/english/2019/01/11/sqlalchemy-foreign-key-separate-files.html).